fatihhernn/RecipeApp/README.md

   - [ViewBinding](https://developer.android.com/topic/libraries/view-binding) - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.
   - [Room](https://developer.android.com/topic/libraries/architecture/room) - SQLite object mapping library.
   - [DataStore Preferences](https://developer.android.com/topic/libraries/architecture/datastore) - Jetpack DataStore is a data storage solution that allows you to store key-value pairs or typed objects with protocol buffers.
+  - [Navigation Component](https://developer.android.com/guide/navigation/navigation-getting-started) - Navigation occurs between your app's destinations—that is, anywhere in your app to which users can navigate.
+These destinations are connected via actions.
 - [Dependency Injection](https://developer.android.com/training/dependency-injection) -
   - [Hilt-Dagger](https://dagger.dev/hilt/) - Standard library to incorporate Dagger dependency injection into an Android application.
   - [Hilt-ViewModel](https://developer.android.com/training/dependency-injection/hilt-jetpack) - DI for injecting `ViewModel`.
 - [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java.
 - [Gson](https://github.com/google/gson) - Gson is a Java library that can be used to convert Java Objects into their JSON representation
 - [Coil-kt](https://coil-kt.github.io/coil/) - An image loading library for Android backed by Kotlin Coroutines.
-- [Navigation Component](https://developer.android.com/guide/navigation/navigation-getting-started) - Navigation occurs between your app's destinations—that is, anywhere in your app to which users can navigate.
-These destinations are connected via actions.
+- [Offline Cache]
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android.
 - [Menus - Contextual Menu](https://developer.android.com/guide/topics/ui/menus)- Menus are a common user interface component in many types of applications.
 - [Shimmer Effect](https://github.com/omtodkar/ShimmerRecyclerView) - ShimmerRecyclerView is an custom RecyclerView library based on Facebook's Shimmer effect for Android library